Sourabh-25/Starve-Free-Readers-Writers-Problem/Readme.md

 # Readers-Writers Problem
-The readers-writers problem is a classical problem of process synchronization, it relates to a data set such as a file that is shared between more than one process at a time.
-Among these various processes, some are Readers - which can only read the data set; they do not perform any updates, some are Writers - can both read and write in the data sets.
+The readers-writers problem is a classical problem of process synchronization,  It deals with the situation where multiple threads of execution (processes or threads) need to access a shared resource, where some threads only read from the resource, while others may also write to it.
 ## Problem
  In this system, multiple redears are allowed to read files simutaneously but while a writer is writing(editing) a file, no reader is allowed to read and no writer is allowed to write.
-This whole process needs synchronization.
+This whole process needs synchronization.The goal is to ensure that all threads can access the resource without interfering with each other.

 ### Classical Solution
  In the classical solution, Either readers are given priority over writers or vice versa.
 This creates the problem of **starvation**.